top of page

 For some, there may also be moments of passion, intensity, or emotional closeness that make it difficult to walk away.

-High conflict relationships are not necessarily caused by high conflict people.
+Did you know that high conflict relationships are not necessarily caused by high conflict people.
 There are a few causes:

-Relational Dynamics: Sometimes the couple’s unique chemistry brings out emotional volatility—even if they’re calm in other relationship.
+• Relational Dynamics: Sometimes the couple’s unique chemistry brings out emotional volatility—even if they’re calm in other relationship.

-Culture: Although culture on its own doesn't cause an individual to be high conflict, it can significantly influence their conflict approach.
+• Culture: Although culture on its own doesn't cause an individual to be high conflict, it can significantly influence their conflict approach.

-Situational Stress: Conflict can spike during major life stressors, such as divorce, financial loss, or bereavement.
+• Situational Stress: Conflict can spike during major life stressors, such as divorce, financial loss, or bereavement.

-While abuse is always high conflict, high conflict relationship are not always abusive.
+While abuse is always high conflict, high conflict relationship are not always abusive. â€‹

-Some couples thrive on emotional intensity.
+Interestingly, some couples thrive on emotional intensity.
 They choose to stay and put in the emotional effort to to repair regularly.
 But it’s not easy—it demands deep communication, accountability, and commitment from both partners.

 Many high-conflict relationships become emotionally damaging over time.
 When conflict begins to erode your sense of self or safety, it becomes unhealthy.

-High conflict or abuse?
+High conflict involves:

 Living in a state of chronic relational stress—whether due to arguments, tension, volatility, or walking on eggshells—has a profound impact on our health.
 Even if we tell ourselves, “It’s not that bad,” or “It’s just how we are,” our nervous system keeps the score.